 Don’t Be Lazy (Proverbs 6:6-11)

 When you are feeling lazy, you need to consider the ant.
 Ants are constantly working at storing food.
-Even though each ant doesn’t move a large quantity of food, the accumulated storage over entire season adds up.
+Even though each ant doesn’t move a large quantity of food, he is able to accumulate a large amount over an entire season.
 And the ant does it all without anyone making it act with forethought.
 It sounds so good to put off some effort for a later, more convenient time, but the lack of effort also accumulates over time.
 Before you realize it, the effect of small periods of laziness strikes.

 The Fate of the Worthless Man (Proverbs 6:12-15)